-Until now, over the course of the project, multiple views containing componentized architectures have been developed.
+Until now, during the project, multiple views containing componentized architectures have been developed.
 Primarily, in the work of the ASIMOV workgroup, as well as in T2.2: "Methods and Tools for Training AI with Digital Twin".
 In the following three main concepts that need to be integrated in the architecture are mentioned.